Auditing Google's AI Overviews and Featured Snippets: A Case Study on Baby Care and Pregnancy: Related Work

 \subsection{Featured Snippet Measurement/Audit}

-Featured snippets, which are pieces of information extracted from webpages and highlighted at the top of search results (prior to Google AIO's arrival), aim to directly address users' information-seeking needs \cite{bink2022featured,sullivan2018reintroduction}.
+Featured snippets, which are pieces of information extracted from webpages and highlighted at the top of search results (prior to Google's introduction of AIO), aim to directly address users' information-seeking needs \cite{bink2022featured}.
 They are typically paired with highlighted text from the source page.
 Prior work shows that the most common source domain for generating featured snippets is Wikipedia, and they are often triggered by question queries \cite{strzelecki2019featured,strzelecki2020direct}.

-On one hand, this feature has been shown to attract more attention and increase users’ dwell time on the search engine result page (SERP) \cite{wu2020providing,gleason2023google}, triggering ``good abandonment'' -- defined as when users’ information needs are satisfied without clicking on a SERP result \cite{li2009good,williams2016your}.
+On one hand, this feature has been shown to attract more attention and increase users’ dwell time on the search engine result page (SERP) \cite{wu2020providing,gleason2023google}, triggering ``good abandonment'' -- defined as when users’ information needs are satisfied without clicking on a SERP result \cite{li2009good}.
 On the other hand, their presence can lead users to overestimate the trustworthiness of the information \cite{bink2022featured}, and may contribute to health anxiety in health-related searches, particularly when the displayed results are distressing \cite{bink2022featured}.
 This is especially concerning when featured snippets may spread misleading information in domains such as health or political information seeking \cite{lurie2021searching,scull2020dr}.

 Among these studies, \citet{strzelecki2019featured,strzelecki2020direct,scull2020dr,zhao2019evaluation} are the most relevant to our work.
 It's been shown that the appearance of featured snippets is closely related to the question form of queries \cite{strzelecki2019featured,strzelecki2020direct}, and that the question type of the query is associated with answer quality (when measured via a singular quality score) \cite{zhao2019evaluation}.
 Meanwhile, Wikipedia has been found to be the most sourced domain over a large query set (implying that the information previewed in FS is very likely to be correct)~\cite{strzelecki2019featured,strzelecki2020direct}.
 Featured snippet source domains for health-related queries are also mostly reliable websites, such as Mayo Clinic and familydoctor.com~\cite{scull2020dr} These studies motivate our RQ1 and RQ3 regarding investigation of question type's association with FS's appearance and answer quality when measured across several dimensions (including source domains).